xvrlad/Budgeting-App/README.md

-This is an app aimed at helping with budgeting.
+This is an app aimed at helping users with budgeting.